SoftEngAliijaz/Shortify/README.md

 4. Push to your fork
 5. Submit a pull request

-Please follow the coding standards and include comments/test cases where applicable.
+Please follow the coding standards and include comments or test cases where applicable.

 ---